getzep/zep/README.md

 - Analysis of historical data to understand user behavior and preferences.

 However:
-- Most AI chat history or memory implementations run in-memory, and are not designed for stateless deployments or long-term persistence.
+- Most LLM chat history or memory implementations run in-memory, and are not designed for stateless deployments or long-term persistence.
 - Standing up and managing low-latency infrastructure to store, manage, and enrich memories is non-trivial.
 - When storing messages long-term, developers are exposed to privacy and regulatory obligations around retention and deletion of user data.